-Mulching areas surrounding the pea plant helps control the weeds and allows the air and moisture to remain in the soil.
+Mulching areas surrounding the pea plant help control the weeds and allow the air and moisture to remain in the soil.
 This will prevent the pea roots from getting dried out due to excessive moisture loss.

 Growing Sugar Snap Peas On A Trellis

 Most of the time, you can get better yield and quality by growing it on the trellis.
-The support provides the peas to grow upward, which help it to get better sunlight and air flow to the plant roots.
+The support provides the peas to grow upward, which helps them to get better sunlight and airflow to the plant roots.

 The climbing sugar snap peas have a stronger stem and can grow up to 6 to 8 feet tall.
 You can use sturdy and durable trellis support to raise the pea plant.
 The pea plant wrap around which can be either trellis or other bigger plants to climb.

-When choosing trellis, look for spacing which is at least quarter inch and the around 8 to 10 feet tall.
+When choosing trellis, look for spacing that is at least a quarter-inch and the around 8 to 10 feet tall.
 You can plant the peas on both sides of the grille to provide support.